 Four of ten NJ watersheds had impaired surface water flow from 2000-2009.
-Accounting for sensitive species and critical water supply regions, this figure would be higher.
+This figure would be higher if we accounted for sensitive species and critical water supply regions, this figure would be higher.

 Ground Water Level

 There are currently no statewide data readily available that show the condition of all our groundwater and aquifers, although there are regional indications of concern.